Table of Contents

 We can’t forget commercial settings when discussing using concrete floors, either.
 This is a classic environment for this type of flooring.
 Most commercial buildings see heavy foot traffic all day and must be easy to clean and maintain.
 Concrete offers clear advantages in each of those categories.

 Concrete floors vary a lot in price, depending on what design you’re looking for, what rooms you want to cover, and how much you’re ordering.
 It might be possible to get a bulk discount with some suppliers.
-In general, you should expect a cost of around $2 - $5 per square foot for the most basic designs, going up to $30 - $40 for more advanced versions.
+In general, you should expect a cost of around $2 to $5 per square foot for the most basic designs, with prices as high as $30 to $40 for more advanced versions.

 1. Overlay Concrete Floors